marianahill/fish_off_Peru/README.md

 - Script habitat_RF.ipynb has the modelling with two different random forests of the spatio-temporal dataset
 - Script landings.ipynb has the modelling with RNN of the landings timeseries
+- Script PeruOcean.RMd has a lot of graphics and spatial and temporal analysis of Peruvian marine animals